gphat/omg/_posts/2019-04-09-case-method-better-monitoring-for-humans.md

 draft: true
 ---

 Riiiiiiing!
-It’s 3am and you’ve just been dreaming about something great and poof: the phone rings.
+It’s 3am and you’ve just been dreaming about something great then poof: the phone rings.
 You’re on call this week and something seems to’ve gone awry.
 Automated systems are beckoning you to assess the situation and take action.
 Welcome to a critical point in running modern computer systems.
 Let’s talk about how to make alerting better for humans.

 I’d like to introduce a philosophy for monitoring borne from my decades of on-call experience, my role in multiple large observability teams, and heavy influence from Rob Ewaschuk’s seminal [My Philosophy on Alerting](https://docs.google.com/document/d/199PqyG3UsyXlwieHaqbGiWVa8eMWi8zzAn0YfcApr8Q/edit#heading=h.6ammb5h32uqq) — which has since been encoded into the [Google SRE book](https://landing.google.com/sre/sre-book/toc/index.html) — and John Allspaw’s [Considerations for Alert Design](https://www.slideshare.net/jallspaw/alert-designcac-talk2013).